 Improper placement of the needle can cause pain during treatment.
 Needles must be sterilized to prevent infection.
 That is why it is important to seek treatment from a qualified acupuncture practitioner.
 The FDA regulates acupuncture needles just as it does other medical devices under good manufacturing practices and single-use standards of sterility.

-Instead of needles, other forms of stimulation are sometimes used, including:
+Instead of needles, other forms of stimulation are sometimes used over the acupuncture points, including:

 Impulses of electromagnetic energy

 Acupuncture points are believed to stimulate the central nervous system.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body's natural healing abilities and promote physical and emotional well-being.

 National Institutes of Health (NIH) studies have shown that acupuncture is an effective treatment alone or in combination with conventional therapies to treat the following: